dylan-davidson/Core-Connect-4/Core.md

 If 'S' or 's' is entered you will save the board to a file.
 The format of this save is: <pre><code>name of player 1 name of player 2 a FEN string holding all board information
-</code></pre>Basically you want to printBoard to the output stream chosen -- file or monitor.
+</code></pre>Then you can call printBoard to output the board to a specific stream -- file (like ifstream/ofstream) or console (cin/cout).
 <pre><code>Enter: the column to move, q to quit, s to save
 Batman enter your move:</code> <u>s</u>
 <code>Enter the filename:</code> <u>game1.txt</u></pre>